Coach257/ChEF/docs/get_start.md

 ```shell
 TODO
 ```
-You can also directly download the MMBenc_C and ScienceQA_C dataset from [OpenXLab](https://openxlab.org.cn/datasets?lang=zh-CN). # TODO
+You can also directly download the MMBench_C and ScienceQA_C dataset from [OpenXLab](https://openxlab.org.cn/datasets?lang=zh-CN). # TODO

 Finally, the dataset should have this structure: